_______________

 edge overhangs slightly and has a pale gold marginal line.

-The rhinophores are black with a thin white vertical line on the
+The rhinophores are black with thin blue-white vertical lines on their

 fellowsi which is also